SergeBakharev/carvera_a_to_z/cutters.md

 ## Endmills & collets starter set

-A common question when buying the Shapeoko is "which endmills and collets should I get?"
+A common question when buying the Carvera is "which endmills and collets should I get?"

 * the answer of course is "it depends" \(on the nature of your projects\)
-* the Shapeoko ships with a 1/4'' square endmill \(\#201 from Carbide 3D store\), and the router ships with a 1/4'' collet: this is enough to get started and make a lot of beginner projects actually.
+* the Carvera ships with a number of  1/8'' endmills and collet: this is enough to get started and make a lot of beginner projects actually.
-* getting a couple of spare 1/4'' square endmills is a good idea: sooner or later, the original \#201 will wear out \(or chip, or even break in the event of a really big mistake\)
+* getting a couple of spare 1/8'' square endmills is a good idea: sooner or later, the original will wear out \(or chip, or even break in the event of a really big mistake\)
-* the usual next step is to realize that 1/4'' is too large to cut small features: getting a couple of 1/8" square endmills will not go to waste anyway.
-  * this comes with the need to get a 1/8'' collet, or at least a collet adapter.
-* if you intend to use 3D toolpaths and curvy surfaces, get a ballnose endmill \(1/4'' or 1/8'' or smaller depending on the size/precision of your target projects\)
+* if you intend to use 3D toolpaths and curvy surfaces, get a ballnose endmill
 * get one V-bit: V-carving is quite easy and satisfying, you will probably want to try it, and it's a very common way to engrave text.
 They come in different shapes \(angles\), the most common ones are 60 degrees and 90 degrees.
 Make sure you invest in a good quality V-bit, it makes a big difference \(while it is easier to get away with using cheap square endmills\)
 * if you intend to cut mostly plastics, do get an O-flute square endmill.
-* if you intend to cut mostly aluminium, ZrN-coated endmills will help.
+* if you intend to cut mostly aluminium, DLC-coated endmills will help.
-* a surfacing bit is useful to reduce the time for surfacing your wasteboard, but honestly not required in the starter set, a 1/4'' endmill will do fine.
 * the other types are very specific, so unless you know you will need them for sure, they can wait.

-So my recommendation for a **starter pack** would be something like:

-* 2 × 1/4'' square endmills \(2 or 3 flutes\) to complement the one that ships with the machine
-* 1 × 1/8'' collet for your router \(or at least a collet adapter to fit 1/8" in the 1/4" collet\)
-* 2 × 1/8'' square endmills \(2 flutes\)
-* 1 × 60° V-bit
-* 1 × 90° V-bit
-* \(optionally for 3D work\) 2 × 1/4'' ballnose endmills
-* \(optionally for plastics\) 1 × O-flute 1/4'' square endmill + 1 × O-flute 1/8" square endmill
-* \(optionally for aluminium\) a set of ZrN-coated 1/4'' and 1/8'' endmills